-Investment decisions require rational and logical thinking, however as humans, we are all guilty of being biased at times and this can result in illogical or irrational decisions.
+Investment decisions require rational and logical thinking, however as humans, we are all subject to cognitive biases at times and this can result in illogical or irrational decisions.
 A prime example of this is what’s known as ‘confirmation bias.’
 This is the tendency to seek out information that reinforces an existing belief, and it is dangerous in investing because it can result in overconfidence.

 A financial adviser will be able to provide an independent review of your financial situation and ensure there are no obvious risks that you are ignoring.

 2. You’d like help achieving certain financial goals